-In under a century, they were all over Europe, pushing out the black rats, the ones that carried the Black Death, and in 1774, they landed in America—came over on the ships with my ancestors.
+Anyway, in under a century, they were all over Europe, pushing out the black rats, the ones that carried the Black Death, and in 1774, they landed in America—came over on the ships with my ancestors.
 Reckon that makes us damn near kin.
 In another fifty years, they’d colonized every part of what would become the continental United States.
-Now they make regular trips to space.
+Now they make regular trips to outer-space.
 Bet a few came down with the Columbia.

 In late afternoon, when darkness gathered, the rats would come out from the stones of the foundation and onto the dirt floor of the lower barn to feed from the chicken hopper.
 I used to watch them while collecting eggs.
 Neither the rats nor the chickens showed any fear.
 They fed side-by-side, respecting personal space but otherwise ignoring one another.

 In the corner, metal drums of chicken scratch rested on two four-by-fours.
 The rats liked to tunnel under the drums, between the four-by-fours.
 If you lifted a drum, a dozen rats would run out.
 I noticed when a chicken was sick, near death, it always went to the same spot.
 The sick chicken would stick its head between the four-by-fours, under the drum.
 When I saw this, I’d pull the chicken out, try to get it to take food or water, but never fail, the next day I’d return to find the chicken back in the same spot, this time stiff, and when I’d pull it out from between the two four-by-fours, I’d find it had no head or neck, just a hole into the body cavity above the wishbone.